Shopping in Copenhagen: The Best of Danish Design

 Dating back to 1925, Illum’s Bolighus is a Copenhagen institution, where young and old come to shop the créme de la créme of Danish design.
 It’s been in the same Amagertorv location since 1961, in a building designed by Kay Kørbing (who also designed furniture).
 Boasting a beautiful range of practical and decorative items, you can pretty much find anything you’re looking for here – whether it’s for the bathroom, kitchen, living room, bedroom.
 So, if you’re short on time, this is the perfect spot for you.
 But, everyone else should visit it too.

 If you’re looking for fish-shaped vases, funky posters in bold colours, or hand-poured candles with mesmerising scents, you should head to Dora.
 A quirky, eclectic lifestyle universe filled with heaps of beautiful things, it’s a brave mix of vintage finds and items from trend-setting, contemporary Danish brands.
 Owned and run by Frida and Sara, a creative mother-daughter duo, we’re sure you’ll feel a wave of inspiration as soon as you step through the front door.
-Located on Værnedamsvej, it’s the perfect spot to pick up something that feels a little bit different – and there are also plenty of places close by where you can grab a delicious post-shopping bite.
+Located on Værnedamsvej, it’s the perfect spot to pick up something that feels a little bit different – and there are also plenty of great places to eat close by where you can grab a delicious post-shopping bite.

 Ditte and Jelena met while they were both studying at The Royal Danish Academy of Fine Arts.
 Sharing a passion for unique objects and craftsmanship, they opened the first Stilleben store in 2002.
 Today, they have two physical shops in Copenhagen and an online shop.
 A creative haven, Stilleben isn’t your typical design shop.
 Instead of ‘only’ stocking Danish design, both Ditte and Jelena travel all over the world to source eclectic objects, from Californian textiles to Japanese teapots, and Swedish linen to French pottery.
 And some of their own designs, too.

-Your Copenhagen shopping experience won’t feel complete until you’ve seen (or bought) a fair share of Danish design icons.
+Shopping in Copenhagen won’t feel complete until you’ve seen (or bought) a fair share of Danish design icons.
 At KLASSIK’s flagship store in Bredgade, you can do just that.
 Open since 1991, KLASSIK specialise in restoring and selling original pieces by Danish designers such as Arne Jacobsen, Børge Mogensen, Hans J. Wegner, Poul Kjærholm, Kaare Klint, and Verner Panton.
 Their team is educated to the highest standard, and will be able to tell you everything about the detail, craftsmanship, and artistry behind every single piece of Danish design from the 1920s until today.
 Beautifully curated and handpicked, KLASSIK is always worth a browse, even when you’re not intending to buy something on the spot.

 Now, we can’t promise anything, but it might make you feel a little more regal knowing that you’re eating off the same porcelain as the Danish queen.
 Founded in 1775 and located on Amagertorv since 1911, Royal Copenhagen has always had a close relationship with the Danish royal family.
 But it’s also beloved by the Danish people.
 Most Danish families will have something blue-and-white in their home, whether it’s something from the classic Blue Fluted series or the contemporary Elements collection.